ChakradarReddy/java_miniproject/README.md

 Hence, for animation, each actor computes its next position (given a timestep and its destination position).
 If this new position will not collide with any other object, it moves to that position.
 If not, it computes a different (non-colliding) position and moves there.
 If no such position exists, it stays in its current position until it can move.
-You are free to implement any collision avoidance scheme, so long as the actor moves towards the target destination.
-Note that the destination location of the actor can be changed anytime (by main, for instance).